sarahbinaz1020/employee-directory/README.md

   * Fork the repository
   * Clone the repo with ```git clone https://github.com/sarahbinaz1020/employee-directory.git```

-2. Open the integrated terminal within the code, and type ```npm start``` to have application open in local host.
+2. Open the integrated terminal within the code, and type ```npm i``` to have all dependies installed.

+3. Type ```npm start``` to have application open in local host.

+Please note the navbar created is for aesthetic purposes only and does not link to anything.

 ## Questions